-Even some questionable media can be salvaged though a process known as soil solarization—gnats in particular can be successfully treated with this method.
-Place the media in closed black plastic garbage bag and cover with a clear plastic tarp tent.
-Allow to sit in the summer sun for several days.
+Even some questionable media can be salvaged through a process known as soil solarization—gnats, in particular, can be successfully treated with this method.
+Place the media in a closed black plastic garbage bag and cover with a clear plastic tarp tent.
+Allow it to sit in the summer sun for several days.
 Internal temperatures can be checked with a compost thermometer.

 Peak temperatures of over 120ºF for a couple of weeks is hot enough to kill many weed seeds and garden pests.
 Higher temperatures (160ºF is often easily obtained in sunny areas) will semi-sterilize the media within a few hours, killing most friendly and pathogenic microflora alike.
 Media semi-sterilized in this method should have beneficial bacteria and fungi reintroduced after treatment, or mixed with inoculated soil before use.